Sound Therapy for PTSD: Healing Through Vibrations

 Traditional treatments for PTSD often include medication and psychotherapy, but sound therapy for PTSD is emerging as a promising complementary approach.

-How Sound Therapy Helps PTSD
+How Sound Therapy Supports PTSD Recovery

-Sound therapy can help individuals with PTSD by:
+Sound therapy supports PTSD healing by:

-1. Reducing hyperarousal and anxiety
+• Reducing hyperarousal and anxiety

 Case Studies and Research